 Phytoestrogens From Plants

 Phytoestrogens are a type of estrogen found in plants.
 They have a chemical structure that functions similarly to estrogen but aren’t exactly the same.
-They can help to lower cholesterol and blood pressure while helping reduce hot flashes for menopausal women.
+They may help to lower cholesterol and blood pressure while helping reduce hot flashes for menopausal women.

 Animal meat has estrogen in it, this is because animals have an endocrine system just like humans.
 This type of estrogen is referred to as conjugated estrogen because it changes form once inside the body to become more usable for metabolic purposes.